CASE STUDY

 The online survey included conducting a Max Diff analysis to identify the most important to least important rational and emotional brand attributes.
 We also captured reactions to a series of brand positioning concepts to validate insights from the qualitative phase.

-The Outcome
+The Wins

-The research findings helped guide development of a compelling, deeply meaningful, and cohesive brand positioning.
+The findings helped guide development of a compelling, deeply meaningful, and cohesive brand positioning.
 Our client leveraged the insights gained across the three providers and among the diverse target audiences to refine the brand vision, mission, and core values of the newly created organization.

 Impressions surrounding the most important brand attributes helped serve as a springboard for crafting a new brand name – one that successfully communicates the breadth of services that appeal most to patients.
 Gaining a deeper understanding of which services were most important and which outcomes mattered most helped inform key messaging development that now conveys a stronger sense of community.